The effect of confinement and stiffness on the conformational change of a semiflexible homopolymer chain: Summary and conclusions

-Since, the curve $f(n,k)$-(n) is a hyperbola and, therefore, the log-log plot of $f(n,k)$-n is a straight line unlike our previous findings \cite{24}.
+Since, variation of force of confinement ($f(n,k)$) with $n$ is such that the curve $f(n,k)$-$n$ follows a condition, $f(n,k)*n^{q(k)}$=constant, [where, $q(k)$ is nothing but the slope of curve that is shown in the figure (6)], and, therefore the log-log plot of $f(n,k)$-n is a straight line, unlike our previous findings \cite{24}.
 The deviation from earlier reported result is due to severe restrictions imposed on the chain.
-The restrictions are geometrical constraints, the stiffness of the chain and directedness of the chain.
+The restrictions are geometrical constraints, the stiffness of the chain and the directedness of the chain.
 The slope of the straight line (as shown in figure-6) varies gradually with the variation of stiffness of the chain.
 The curve is a straight line for a flexible chain and with increase of stiffness of the chain, the slope of the curve decreases.
+The slope of the curve $f(n,k)$-$n$ is -2.5189 for confined flexible chain and vlaue of the slope differs from -1.66 \cite{29} for a confined worm like chain of length $L$ due to different geometrical restrictions imposed on an infinitely long chain.
 There is large entropy [$\sim \mu_c(n,k)^N$] of the confined flexible chain and due to the confinement, the entropy is reduced.
-The entropy of the chain is increased in the controlled manner with the increase of separation in-between the constraints and therefore, log-log plot of $f(n,k)$-$n$ is a straight line.
+The entropy of the chain is increased in the controlled manner with the increase of separation ($n$) and therefore, log-log plot of $f(n,k)$-$n$ is a straight line.

-When there is no constraints around the chain, the entropy of the flexible chain grows with the chain size as $\sim 2^N$.
-However, for a stiffer chain it grows as $\sim (1+k)^N$ \cite{26}.
+When there is no constraints around the chain, the entropy of the flexible chain increases with the chain size ($N$) as $\sim 2^N$.
+However, for the stiffer chain the entropy increases as $\sim (1+k)^N$ \cite{26}.
 The value of $k$ is less than 1 for the stiffer chains.
-The constraints around the chain further reduces entropy and it grows with the chain size as $\sim (\mu_c)^N$ (where $\mu_c<(1+k)$, {\it i. e.} $\mu_c$(bulk) as shown in figure-7).
+The constraints around the chain further reduces the entropy and the entropy increases with the chain size as $\sim (\mu_c)^N$ (where $\mu_c<(1+k)$, {\it i. e.} $\mu_c$(bulk) as shown in figure-7).

 It appears form our present investigation that the log-log plot of $f(n,k)$-$n$ may deviate from straight line for possible stiffer chain that may polymerize in between the constraints.
 This is due to the fact that the entropy of the stiffer chain is much smaller than the flexible chain and presence of the constraints around the chain further reduces entropy of the stiffer chain.
-Therefore, the entropy is radially reduced to a small value and the curve deviates from the straight line.
+Therefore, the entropy is radially reduced to a small value and the curve may deviate from the straight line ({\it i. e.} for $\mu\to$ 1).